How many interesting and trivia facts about Sardinia do you know?

 If you look for the definition of Nuragic people on the Internet, many sites say that they were “warrior-shepherds” which ironically sums up two of the main features of the locals, their traditional activities and their infamous belligerence.

-Although many think of it as a simple dialect, Sardinian is officially recognized as a language and is protected as a minority one.
+Although many think of it as a simple dialect, Sardinian is a protected minority language.

 The reason for this is that, compared to other Italian dialects, Sardinian has its proper grammar rules, lexicon and has developed autonomously for centuries before the country became part of Italy.
 There even are dialects of Sardinian: this makes it a whole language with its variations.

-Since it’s a language that’s being forgotten – young people don’t know it as well as the older generations – there are programs to teach it at school; some guided tours are also held in Sardinian; and there is a general effort to preserve this unique language, which is still considered quite a symbol of the island identity and authenticity.
+Unfortunately the language is being forgotten.
+Young people don’t know it as well as the older generations.
+So there are programs to teach it in schools.
+Some guided tours are also held in Sardinian.
+There is a general effort to preserve this unique language, which is a symbol of the island identity and authenticity.

 Some people speak Catalan or Tabarkine